smeenka/esp32/lolin32/asyncio.md

 I hope you can learn something, and enjoy programming in an async way.

-As we say in Dutch: het is allemaal ter lheringh ende vermeak.
+As we say in Dutch: het is allemaal ter lheringh ende vermaek.

 That said lets proceed: